mcv-m6-video/mcv-m6-2022-team1/w4/README.md

 ### Script usage

+There is a fair share of paths that can be found within the scripts that may need to be adjusted to your machine (we have used argument parsers whenever we could, but some automations like bash scripts are designed to exploit path structures as much as possible).

-Core scripts that implement each task are named accordingly.
+Core scripts that implement each task are named accordingly:

 - [```task_11.py```](./task_11.py) performs Task 1.1 - our implementation
 of the Block Matching Algorithm.
 The script itself automates experiments,